IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 | result_set        | `znsq_result_set_t`           | Returned when the update option is set in flags and to be used for subsequent znsq_update_result or znsq_erase_result APIs.|
 |                                                                                                                                                                          |

-Example of reading a document from a EzNoSQL database:
+Example of reading a document from an EzNoSQL database:
 ```
      struct znsq_read_options read_options;
      unsigned int read_flags = 0;                                      //  Initialize read flags